EPFLiGHT/predicting-poverty-through-time/README.md

 You can use Google Colab to setup a SSH connection and connect your IDE or Editor with your Google Colab machine and work remotely.
 The benefit here is, you directly using tools like [Google Earth Engine](https://earthengine.google.com/) and [Pytorch](https://pytorch.org/).
 Also you can use the GPU's.
 To setup the SSH connection follow the steps:

 1. Get a free [ngork](https://ngrok.com/) account and copy your API keys.
-2. Open the `colab_ssh.ipynb` in your Colab session and execute it.
+2. Open the [colab_ssh](colab_ssh.ipynb) in your Colab session and execute it.
-3. Open your IDE and change the SSH settings to the one given in the last cell of the `colab_ssh.ipynb` and connect to the machine.
+3. Open your IDE and change the SSH settings to the one given in the last cell of the [colab_ssh](colab_ssh.ipynb) and connect to the machine.
 4. Now you should have remote access.
 You can install git using apt and the Python Extension in your IDE, to execute Jupyter Notebooks.

 #### Run local

 Of course you can run the code on your local machine.
-We strongly recommend to execute the `0.1_download_satellite_colab.ipynb` and `1.1_cnn colab.ipynb` on Google Colab.
+We strongly recommend to execute the [0.1_download_satellite_colab](src/1_feature_generation/0_download_satellite.ipynb) and [1.1_cnn colab.ipynb](src/1_feature_generation/0.1_download_satellite_colab.ipynb) on Google Colab.

 ### LSMS

 We are using the surveys of the WorldBank as our true gold standart.
 You have to download the [LSMS surveys](https://microdata.worldbank.org/index.php/catalog/lsms) more or less manually.
 However we automated the process partly.
-You can find the code in `src/0_lsms_processing`.
+You can find the code in [0_lsms_processing](src/0_lsms_processing/).

-- `src/0_lsms_processing/0_download_country_codes.ipynb`: Download the country codes for all Sub Saharian African countries from the WorldBank API to use the same country codes.
+- [0_download_country_codes](src/0_lsms_processing/0_download_country_codes.ipynb): Download the country codes for all Sub Saharian African countries from the WorldBank API to use the same country codes.
-- `src/0_lsms_processing/1_check_lsms_availability.ipynb`: Checks the availability of the LSMS for the given countries.
+- [1_check_lsms_availability](src/0_lsms_processing/1_check_lsms_availability.ipynb): Checks the availability of the LSMS for the given countries.
--  `src/0_lsms_processing/2_consent_lsms_form.ipynb`: Poor mans approach to automate the download.
+- [2_consent_lsms_form](src/0_lsms_processing/2_consent_lsms_form.ipynb): Poor mans approach to automate the download.
 The WorldBank requires to fill a consent form and this file does it for us and downloads the survey files for us.
 You can download our downloaded surveys from [here](https://drive.google.com/file/d/1IlF66tdPrty5OmGdWGd7iN39KZCV-iKD/view?usp=sharing).
--  `src/0_lsms_processing/3_process_surveys.ipynb`: Preprocesses the RAW survey data.
-Please find the processing steps in `src/lib/lsms.py`.
+- [3_process_surveys](src/0_lsms_processing/3_process_surveys.ipynb): Preprocesses the RAW survey data.
+Please find the processing steps in [lib/lsms.py](src/lib/lsms.py).

-After running this code you should have processed survey files in `data/lsms/processed`.
+After running this code you should have processed survey files in [data/lsms/processed](data/lsms/processed).

 ### Satellite data and features